akazukin5151/koneko-old/README.md

 * Submit a pull request
 * If you want to, you can create an issue first.
 Ask any questions by opening a new issue.
 * If you're encountering/fixing a bug and you're stuck, try clearing the cache.
+* When testing your edit, don't forget to uninstall the pip version and do `python setup.py develop`.

 **NOTE:** running `koneko.py` with python or executing it will fail with an import error (circular import).
 Python imports are a mess, just use `python setup.py develop` when you want to test a change.